martindiphoorn/NextNote/tutorial.md

 ```

 When it is starting you will notice that it will still fail on flyway configuration.
 But that is the next chapter.
-So lets continue and configure flyway.
+So let's continue and configure flyway.

 ## 2.2 Flyway and migrations

 Actually we don't need to configure flyway, it is configured by default.
 Remember we added flyway to the initializer?
 That's it.
 In the pom.xml file you will see that it is configured as starter.
 Spring does the rest.

 But what is the error we see?
-Well lets check te error:
+Well let's check te error:
 ```composer log
 backend_1   | Caused by: java.lang.IllegalStateException: Cannot find migrations location in: [classpath:db/migration] (please add migrations or check your Flyway configuration) backend_1   | 	at org.springframework.util.Assert.state(Assert.java:94) ~[spring-core-5.0.8.RELEASE.jar!/:5.0.8.RELEASE]